So for a little help managing your own separation anxiety, here’s my 12 Step Program for parents!

 8. Reinforce the bond.

-Make sure you spend special time every day after school with your child so she knows she still matters to you.
+Make sure you spend special time every day after school with your child so she knows that she still matters to you.
 Take every opportunity to connect physically; she’s spent the day being as grown-up as she can, and needs the reassurance of snuggle time with a parent.
 Be sure you do some physical roughhousing to get your child laughing every afternoon; it helps both of you work through the tension of the separation.

 9. If your child is having trouble adjusting, intervene.